-Ronald L. Johnson, Age 68.
+Ronald L. Johnson, Age 69.
 Since 2014, Major General Johnson (Retired) has served as Professor of the Practice at the School of Industrial and Systems Engineering at the Georgia Institute of Technology in Atlanta, Georgia ("GT") teaching courses in design, probability and statistics, and career development.
 He also holds the positions of Faculty Leadership Fellow and Faculty Diversity and Inclusion Fellow and serves on the Faculty Senate at GT.
-From 2013 to 2015, General Johnson served as the Managing Director and CEO of the Tennenbaum Institute of Enterprise Transformation at GT, a multidisciplinary center uniting experts in various fields to create industryshaping business models for enterprise transformation.
+From 2013 to 2015, General Johnson served as the Managing Director and CEO of the Tennenbaum Institute of Enterprise Transformation at GT, a multidisciplinary center uniting experts in various fields to create industry-shaping business models for enterprise transformation.
 From 2008 to 2012, General Johnson was a Senior Vice President, Referee Operations for the National Basketball Association ("NBA") charged with ensuring the integrity and high quality of the NBA officiating program.
-From 1976 to 2008, General Johnson served in the U.S. Army attaining the rank of Major General.
+From 1976 to 2008, General Johnson served in the U.S.

+Army attaining the rank of Major General.
 In his last post, he was the Deputy Commanding General and Deputy Chief of Engineers for the Army with oversight of the management of 70,000 engineering soldiers and 181 Army installations worldwide, including IT security systems.
 He also served as a member of the Defense Advisory Committee on Women in the Service.
 During his service in the Army, General Johnson received many awards and three Distinguished Service Medals.
-Currently, General Johnson serves as a National Trustee of the Boys and Girls Club of America (2014 to present), a member of the Executive Advisory Council for Mission Readiness (2011 to present), Trustee Emeritus of the Board of Directors Foundation at GT (2007 to present), Trustee of the U.S. Army War College (2018 to present) and Trustee of the West Point Association of Graduates (2021 to present).
+Currently, General Johnson serves as a member of the Executive Advisory Council for Mission Readiness (2011 to present), Trustee Emeritus of the Board of Directors Foundation at GT (2007 to present), and Trustee of the U.S. Army War College (2018 to present).
 General Johnson was elected to our Board on February 23, 2021.
-With his distinguished service and leadership in our military,

-General Johnson enhances the strong leadership and service ethos at our Company which aligns with our EMCOR Values.
+With his distinguished service and leadership in our military, General Johnson enhances the strong leadership and service ethos at our Company which aligns with our EMCOR Values.
 His diversity and inclusion background, both in the Army and at GT, provides expertise for our diversity and inclusion initiatives.
-General Johnson's background in facilities engineering, construction and maintenance and his knowledge of the government sector, are relevant to each of our Company's segments and his cybersecurity expertise gained during his service in the military will provide leadership to the Company's cybersecurity programs.
+General Johnson's background in facilities engineering, construction and maintenance and his knowledge of the government sector, are relevant to each of our Company's segments and his cybersecurity expertise gained during his service in the military provides leadership to the Company's cybersecurity programs.